MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/dynamics-365-phones-tablets-users-guide.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Sign in to the Dynamics 365 mobile app for Android quickly using your work email address.
-For you can sign in using your email address, you will need to install the preview version of the app from App Center.
+Sign in to the Dynamics 365 mobile app for Android using your work email address.
+To sign in using your email address, you will need to install the preview version of the app from App Center.

 ### Install the preview app